infinum/eightshift-docs/website/forms/php/filters/integrations/clearbit.md

 /**
  * Change Clearbit integration fields map.
  *
- * This filter provides you the ability to change how we map Clearbit fields so you can combine multiple fields in one add some new one.
+ * Allows changing how Clearbit fields are mapped.
+Useful if you want to combine multiple fields, or add new ones.
  *
  * @param array $params Default params provided by the forms.
  *